- Payment of pension

 Changing your bank details for payment of pension

-If you change your bank/building society account, you will need to inform the HR/PAY department so that we can continue to pay your monthly pension to you.
-For security reasons, this information cannot be taken over the telephone, or by e-mail, as your signature is required.
+If you change your bank/building society account, you will need to inform the Payroll Services department so that we can continue to pay your monthly pension to you.
+For security reasons, this information cannot be taken over the telephone.

-Please note payments cannot be made into a Post Office account or into an overseas bank account.
+Please note payments cannot be made into a Post Office account.

-To notify us of a change of bank / building society account details, you should print off, complete and sign the Change of Bank Details for the Payment of Pension Form and return it to:
+To notify us of a change of bank / building society account details, you should complete and submit the Change of Bank Details for the Payment of Pension Form.

 Do I pay tax on the pension I receive?

 Initially when we set up your pension payment HMRC require us to put you on 0T tax code, which means that tax will be deducted at 20%.